2001 Detroit mayoral election: Campaigning

 Hill had initially supported Kilpatrick for mayor, before reversing and launching his own campaign.

 The primary election campaign was regarded to have been largely polite in character.
 Hill and Kilpatrick, in particular, were noted to be respectful in their regard of each other during the primary, unusually so for a Detroit mayoral election.

 Hill was endorsed by the American Federation of State, County and Municipal Employees and United Auto Workers.

 Outgoing mayor Dennis Archer did not endorse any candidate.
 Also declining to endorse a candidate was governor John Engler.

 Kilpatrick made a number of gaffes that were seen as hampering his momentum among parts of the electorate.
 One gaffe was remarking, while on a religious cable television program, that he did not want his sons exposed to a "homosexual lifestyle".
-Kilpatrick also faced some controversy, including reporting by the Detroit Free Press that he had solicited a $50,000 contribution to his Kilpatrick Civic Fund from the president of a tax-funded homeless shelter, as well as the management arm of the homeless shelter.
+Kilpatrick also faced controversy beyond remarks on the campaign trail, including reporting by the Detroit Free Press that he had solicited a $50,000 contribution to his Kilpatrick Civic Fund from the president of a tax-funded homeless shelter, as well as the management arm of the homeless shelter.
 The donation was used for voter education in advance of the November 2000 elections.

 Hill was better-known than Kilpatrick.

-For much of the campaign, Hill had a strong lead in polls.
-He had held a strong lead in polls as early as May.
-Polling, for much of the campaign, showed him to have massive leads over his competitors.
-Hill was regarded as the clear front-runner until the last weeks of the primary campaign.
+For much of the campaign, Hill had a very large lead in polls.
+He had built a strong lead in polls as early as May, which lasted well into the campaign.
+As a result, he was regarded as the clear front-runner until the last weeks of the primary campaign.
 Contrarily, Killpatrick was, earlier in the campaign, seen as a long-shot, registering as low as 16% support in polls at one point.
-Approximately a week prior to the election, a poll was released showing Kilpatrick with a 10% lead over Hill.
+However, approximately a week prior to the election, a poll was released showing Kilpatrick with a 10% lead over Hill.
 By the end of the primary campaign, Hill and Kilpatrick were well-established in recent polls as the front-runners to advance to the general election.

 In the lead up to the election, it was seen as the most energized primary since the 1973 mayoral election.
 The primary, however, was overshadowed by the September 11th terrorist attacks on the United States, which took place the same day.
 Turnout for the primary wound up being one of the lowest in the city's history, with just 22% of eligible voters participating.

 Polls

 Results

 Gil Hill and Kwame Kilpatrick were the top-two finishers, and therefore advanced to the general election.

 Kilpatrick received 51% of the vote, while Hill received 34% of the vote.
 Turnout was 22%.

 Exit polling indicated that Kilpatrick ultimately led in support among most demographic groups.
 Hill, however, did lead with older voters.

-Kilpatrick's very strong performance was a surprise, while Hill was seen as underperforming.
+Kilpatrick's very strong performance was a surprise, and Hill was regarded to have underperformed expectations.